tnomedialab/dash-srd.js/README.md

 Whichever webserver that serves your needs, Apache, NGINX of just Python SimpleHTTPServer.

-An important notice, is that if the mpd file and content reside on a different host and/or port than the dash-srd.js player.
+For your convenience, we have example content at http://www.tnomedialab.nl/mmsys16/dash-srd/.
+Each directory contains the content of a video.
+In a subdirectory named "mpeg_dash_srd" there is a .mpd file, the link to that file can be used to open a video.
+When hosting content yourself, it is important to consider Cross Domain request policy.
+In case the MPD file and content reside on a different host and/or port than the dash-srd.js player, you need to take care of the following.
 Either an Allow Cross Origin Request header needs to be used on the content host, or the URL needs to be routed.
 With NGINX you can route incoming traffic on http://localhost/ to http://localhost/public  for the SRD player and http://localhost/content to http://contentserver for the content.

 Python SimpleHTTPServer is easy to use for testing environments.
 Just go to your local repository directory with a command line tool and type python –m SimpleHTTPServer (or python 3 –m http.server when on Python 3).
 This will host the dash-srd.js player on http://localhost:8000/public/